benjaminpearson/hatchet.io/server/deploy/README.md

 You can get started quickly using the AWS Image provided that gives you a Single Server implementation of Hatchet.
 Although this somewhat defeats the purpose as Hatchet is designed to use a separate Redis server, etc so that it can be scaled to a network of machines easily.
 For a multi machine implementation feel free to contact us at Inlight Media (ben@inlight.com.au).

+Here's a 4 minute video of the below steps: https://vimeo.com/63742246

 Search the Amazon public marketplace for "hatchet.io-single".

+Assign an Elastic IP

-When creating the instance your security group will need to have ports 80, 5223 and 5224 open to all.
+Update Security Group to open ports 80, 5223 and 5224 open to all.

 Once you have the AWS Image running ssh in using these credentials: